Skip to main content Skip to navigation

 And

 This module will enable you to investigate aspects of published material including skills and language work, use of IT and considerations of critical pedagogy.
-You will work in collaboration or alone to produce material that could be used in a stated context for language teaching or language teacher education as well as an academic rationale for this.
+You will work in collaboration or alone to produce material that could be used in a stated context for language teaching or language teacher education.
+You will also provide an academic rationale for this material you have produced.

 Plus both Pathway 1 and Pathway 2 take the following core modules: